School of Prophets

 4. The Lord's Presentation of the Kingdom

-5. The Jews Reject the Kingdom
+5. The Jews' Rejection of the Kingdom

 6. Satan's Kingdom Through History